YOURLS/awesome/README.md

 ### L

-- [LDAP](https://github.com/k3a/yourls-ldap-plugin) - Enables use of LDAP for user authentication.
+- [LDAP](https://github.com/mattv8/yourls-ldap-plugin) - Enables use of LDAP for user authentication.
 - [Link Anonymizer](https://github.com/katzwebservices/YOURLS-Link-Anonymizer) - Generate a link that will take you to an anonymizer service.
 - [Link Front Page](https://github.com/toineenzo/YOURLS-Link-Front-Page) - Generate a personal landing page with a Linktree-style link list, an Instagram-style image grid, and an About-me block with social-media icons.
 - [Link List](https://gitlab.com/ruthtillman/yourls-linklist) - List recent links added, in the admin interface or on a public page.
 - [Limit Custom Keyword Length (Min & Max Characters)](https://github.com/suryatanjung/yourls-limit-custom-keyword-length) - This plugin limits the minimum and maximum number of characters for custom keyword.
 - [Limit keyword length](https://github.com/adigitalife/yourls-limit-keyword-length) - This plugin limits the number of characters allowed for the custom keyword.
-- [Limit keyword length](https://github.com/gehwissenlos/yourls-limit-keyword-length) - This plugin defines the minimal amount of characters for the custom keyword.
 - [Limited Links](https://github.com/LeoColomb/yourls-limited-links) ☑️ -limit the number of redirections of a specific link.
 - [log-login](https://github.com/SweBarre/log-login) - Logs login atempts to YOURLS.
 To be used with fail2ban.
 - [Login Timeout](https://github.com/reanimus/yourls-login-timeout) - Adds a timeout after a certain number of failed logins to mitigate brute force logins.